Jonathan2251/lbd/source/gpu.rst

   ============  ========================  =========
-  Application   Non-data parallel         Data parallel Architecture  SISD, small vector        Large SIMD Cache         Smaller and faster        Larger and slower ILP           Pipeline                  Pipeline
+  Application   Non-data parallel         Data parallel Architecture  SISD, small vector        Large SIMD Cache         Smaller and faster        Larger and slower #A ILP           Pipeline                  Pipeline
    -            Superscalar, SMT          SIMT
    -            Super-pipeline
   Branch        Conditional-instructions  Mask & conditional-instructions
   ============  ========================  =========

+.. note:: **GPU-Cache**

+  In theory for data parallel application in GPU's SMT, GPU can schedule more threads and pursues throughput rather speedup for one single thread as SISD in CPU.
+However in reality, GPU provides small L1 cache like CPU's and fill the cache-miss with scheduline another thread.
+So, GPU may has no L2 and L3 while CPU has deep level of caches.

 Vulkan and spir-v